Myles Powell leads No. 13 Seton Hall past Florida A&M 87-51

 BIG PICTURE

-Florida A&M: Coming off a 12-19 season with a 9-7 MEAC the Rattlers are still looking for their first win of the season, and things won’t get any easier.
-The next two games are against Power 5 opponents, with the second against No. 20 Tennessee.
+Florida A&M: Coming off a 12-19 season, the Rattlers are still looking for their first win of the season, and the upcoming schedule doesn’t look very good.
+They visit Kansas State on Dec.
+2 and No. 20 Tennessee on Dec.
+4.

 POLL IMPLICATIONS